octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 	// ...
 }
 ```
-But in case then request dropped and resubmitted by client - user got "email used" and inconsistent client and server state as a result.
+But if the request was then dropped and resubmitted by the client, the user would receive an "email used" message, and an inconsistent client and server state would be the result.
-You can often see this bad behaviour in various billing apis - then external server returns something like `ALREADY_PROCESSED` error,
+You can often see this bad behaviour in various billing APIs where the external server returns something like an ALREADY_PROCESSED error,
-and we need to implement custom logic which made processing more complex and hard to understand.
+and so we need to implement custom logic which makes processes more complex and harder to understand.

-The right way is to use `Trx` as soon as possible - before any processing:
+The right way is to use `Trx` as soon as possible, before any processing:
 ```go
 package server